04 Coriolis Merry-go-Round#

 Standing still.

-• Watch the plumb line that is standing near the wall of the platform and has its plumb directed towards the centre of the disc under it;
+When the group is inside, we first observe some phenomena while the merry-go-round is remains still: – Watch the plumb line standing near the wall of the platform, with its plumb bob directed towards the centre of the disc beneath it.

 Rotating.

-Having no sight of the outside world we soon forget that we are rotating, but:
+Having no sight of the outside world, we soon forget that we are rotating, but:

-3. Coriolis force comes into play when there is movement.
-So now the students are asked to move around.
-This is the laughter-part of the session: “Drunken” people walk around.
-Then ask them to observe into which direction they experience a force on their moving body.
-Soon all will conclude that, when moving forward, there is a force to the left (our merry-go-round rotates clockwise when observed form above).
-Also notice that the force is everywhere on the platform and that it doesn’t matter into which direction you walk.
+The Coriolis force comes into play whenever there is movement.
+Now, the students are asked to move around — this is the fun, laughter part of the session: “drunken” people walking around.
+Then, ask them to observe the direction in which they experience a force on their moving body.
+Soon, everyone will conclude that when moving forward, there is a force to the left (our merry-go-round rotates clockwise when viewed from above).
+Also, note that this force is felt everywhere on the platform and that it does not depend on the direction you walk.
 Knowing that \(F_{\text {Coriolis }}=-2 m \vec{\omega} \times \vec{v}\), they can check the direction of the force vector they are experiencing.
 The negative sign in the formula is relevant!
 They can also check that the Coriolis force is higher when \(\bar{v}\) is higher by trying a speed walk.

-7. Before we fire a shot, we ask the students to predict where the shot will hit the target now, knowing that the bullet has a high speed ( \(150 \mathrm{~m} / \mathrm{sec}\); the bullet travels in around \(0.03 \mathrm{~s}\) across the diameter of the merry-go-round).
-They usually predict: to the left of the hole made when standing still, but just a little because the bullet has such a high speed.
-The shot is fired and to their surprise it is quite a displacement!
+Before we fire a shot, we ask the students to predict where the shot will hit the target now, knowing that the bullet has a high speed ( \(150 \mathrm{~m} / \mathrm{s}\); the bullet travels in around \(0.03 \mathrm{~s}\) across the diameter of the merry-go-round).
+They usually predict: to the left of the hole made when standing still, but just a little, because the bullet has such a high speed.
+The shot is fired, and to their surprise, it is a relatively large displacement!
 Knowing \(F_{\text {Coriolis }}=-2 m \vec{\omega} \times \bar{v}\), they can realize that due to the high \(\vec{v}\), also \(F_{\text {Coriolis }}\) is high now.

-8. The water-basin is levelled in this rotating situation such that the water is level with the basin.
+The water basin is levelled in this rotating situation such that the water is level with the basin.
 This is done by removing the two wooden blocks under the two inner legs.
 When the water is stable, we ask the students what will happen to the streamlines when we pull the plug.
-Rotation is predicted, but very often into the wrong direction.
+Rotation is predicted, but very often in the wrong direction.
 Discussing the direction of the Coriolis force will make their prediction right.
 We pull the plug and see that the water starts streaming in straight lines, but very soon they are bending to the left and move towards the drain in a clockwise rotation.
 The water leaves the drain very slowly now.

 Remarks#

-• Do not lean against the wall.
+Do not lean against the wall.
 The wall is made of very light material and will not withstand a large force.

-• We have two opposing doors in our merry-go-round.
-Since the merry-go-round moves very close to one wall the second door is sometimes needed when we stop the merry-go-round and want to leave it.
+We have two opposing doors in our merry-go-round.
+Since the merry-go-round moves very close to one wall, the second door is sometimes needed when we stop the merry-go-round and want to leave it.

 Sources#

-• Giancoli, D.G., Physics for scientists and engineers with modern physics, pag.
+Giancoli, D.G., Physics for scientists and engineers with modern physics, pag.
 292-294

-• McComb,W.D., Dynamics and Relativity, pag.
+McComb,W.D., Dynamics and Relativity, pag.
 137-140 and 145